yoloinfinity55/sparkpelican/content/posts/2025-10-09-web-design-skills.md

 ---
 layout: post.njk
-title: "The Only 5 Web Design Skills That Actually Matter (2025)"
+title: The Only 5 Web Design Skills That Actually Matter (2025)
 date: 2025-10-09
 description: "A summary of the YouTube video 'The Only 5 Web Design Skills That Actually Matter (2025)', highlighting the five key skills for web designers."
 author: "Infinity Spark"